flutterdata/flutter_data/README.md

 ### Is it compatible with Freezed?

 Yes.
-Actually, Flutter Data's integration tests run off Freezed immutable models.
+Actually, Flutter Data's integration tests (and the TO-DOs example app) run off Freezed immutable models.

 Here's an example: